Iowa's political swing makes Obama's wins harder to repeat

 Georgia Democrat Stacey Abrams is again seeking the governorship.
 Former North Carolina Supreme Court Chief Justice Cheri Beasley is running for U.S. Senate as a Democrat.
 And Florida Rep. Val Demings is the leading Democrat to face Republican U.S. Sen. Marco Rubio.

 But DeJear is the only Black woman campaigning in such a predominantly white state.
-In 2020, 90.4 percent of Iowans were white, according to census data.
-Roughly 62 percent of the nation’s population was white, and more than 13 percent Black.
+In 2020, 90.4% of Iowans were white, according to census data.
+Roughly 62% of the nation’s population was white, and more than 13% Black.

 Still, DeJear, who campaigned for Obama as a college student at Drake University in Des Moines in 2008, is optimistic she can relight the flame.

-Note: This story has been corrected to show the candidate’s first name is Diedre, not Dierdre.